Music has always played a major part in Nobel Prize celebrations and today the Nobel Prize Concert follows in this great tradition.

 Herbert Blomstedt is one of the world’s pre-eminent conductors, and Sweden's most foremost conductor of all time.
 He has served as chief conductor of many excellent orchestras, among them Dresden Staatskapelle, San Francisco Symphony Orchestra and Gewandhausorchester Leipzig.
 Since his debut at Konserthuset Stockholm in 1954 he has conducted the Royal Stockholm Philharmonic Orchestra more than 200 times.

-This year's soloist is the soprano Miah Persson.
+This year's soloist was the soprano Miah Persson.
 Born in Hudiksvall, Sweden, she made her operatic debut in 1998.
 Miah Persson performs in the world’s leading opera houses and is also highly active in concert settings.

 The concert in pictures